chromaui/learnstorybook.com/content/intro-to-storybook/react/en/screen.md

 ## Interaction tests

 So far, we've been able to build a fully functional application from the ground up, starting from a simple component up to a screen and continuously testing each change using our stories.
-But each new story also requires a manual check on all the other stories to ensure the UI doesn't break.
+But each new change also requires a manual check on all the other related stories to ensure the UI doesn't break.
 That's a lot of extra work.

 Can't we automate this workflow and test our component interactions automatically?